Minneapolis officials promise transparency after communication lapse during unrest

 Although the city’s 911 emergency response was overwhelmed in the days following Floyd’s death, the fire department is now “fully operational” and the police department is “at the ready,” Ruff said.
 He recognized some may be hesitant to call the police but that people should “rely on reliable, licensed options for security.”

-Three affordable housing complexes built with city financing were damaged during the unrest, one under construction that was completely destroyed, said Andrea Brennan, the city’s director of housing policy and development.
+Two affordable housing complexes built with city financing were damaged during the unrest, and another that was under construction was destroyed, said Andrea Brennan, the city’s director of housing policy and development.
 Thirty-five households were displaced, she said, 21 of which were able to return after their homes were repaired.

 The city’s health department is also doing a “public health assessment” of two growing encampments in Powderhorn Park in south Minneapolis, Brennan said, where many homeless residents moved after they were evicted from a nearby hotel that had been turned into a makeshift shelter by volunteers.

-The department leaders praised them and other residents who over the last month helped clean tons of debris and trash, set up food pantries and protect businesses across the city.
+The department leaders praised them and other residents who over the past month helped clean tons of debris and trash, set up food pantries and protect businesses across the city.

 “I wept over it, seeing that we, the city, were bolstered by our volunteers,” Public Works Director Robin Hutcheson said.
 “It was possible to feel a sense of inspiration.”